BIM2SIM/bim2sim/docs/source/user-guide/PluginTemplate.md

 Now the base library installation is done.
 First check is to call the help method of bim2sim.
-When the version of bim2sim is returned, the bim2sim base libraray is functional.
+When the version of bim2sim is returned, the bim2sim base library is functional.
 You can either run of these commands:

 ```shell
 python -m bim2sim -v